Quick start (npm)

 }

-6. confirm it's working
+6. confirm it is working

 Want to watch events flow locally?
-Append ?fd_debug=true to any page to see the
+Append ?fd_debug=true to any page to see the debug badge and live event count.

 Privacy / url capture

-Opt back in to specific query params with the captureQueryParams allowlist
+Opt back in to specific query params with the captureQueryParams allowlist (exact, case-sensitive):

 <FirstDistroProvider token="fd_..." captureQueryParams={['utm_source', 'utm_medium']}>